rackerlabs/support-how-to/content/how-to/exchange/public-folders-availability-for-hosted-exchange-2013/index.md

   accept new items until content is removed to get below the quota.

-The 25-folder and 250-MB-per-folder limits ensure that each Exchange environment does not exceed the inherent public folder limits that Microsoft placed on Exchange Server 2013 and 2016.
+The 25-folder and 250-MB-per-folder limits ensure that each Exchange environment does not exceed the inherent public folder limits that Microsoft&reg; placed on Exchange Server 2013 and 2016.
 Without these limits, Rackspace would jeopardize the stability of our customers' email and uptime.
-As Microsoft raises the limits (as they have stated they plan to do), we plan to raise ours as well.
+As Microsoft raises the limits, we plan to raise ours as well.

 ### Limits for Hosted Exchange 2010

-Exchange 2010 customers will have less change.
+Exchange 2010 customers have less change.
 Rackspace will not enforce any limits on folder and storage amounts.
 Control panel users will get the new public folders interface, and they can continue to manage public folders through Outlook.